Robert Imbriaco works at Gateway Operations at DHL Global Forwarding. When he's not at work, he's a voluntary firefighter.

 Deutsche Post DHL Group launched Global Volunteer Day in 2008.
 By 2016, over 106,000 employees were involved in providing support to non-profit projects in their local communities as part of the GVD program, contributing more than 365,000 volunteer hours in more than 2,400 individual projects in 119 countries around the world.
 As an integral component of our Corporate Citizenship activities, Global Volunteer Day bundles our global volunteering and supports our sustainability strategy to serve the company's economic interests and those of our stakeholders' while balancing these with social and environmental needs.

 Volunteerism has truly resonated among employees, demonstrated by the numerous other volunteer projects that take place throughout the year.
 Since 2013, all volunteering activities will be recognized and counted as GVD activities.

 When selecting projects, the Living Responsibility Fund looks for initiatives demonstrating continuity and sustainability.
-One example is a project in Germany which has already been granted funding twice.
-Around thirty employees work more than a total of 800 hours for refugees arriving at the state registration authority in Bramsche, Germany.
+One example is a project in Germany which has already been granted funding three times.
+This year, around 20 employees worked more than a total of 600 hours for refugees arriving at the state registration authority in Bramsche, Germany.
 The project is about actively demonstrating a welcome culture.
 Employees assist with various campaigns such as fundraising activities, workshops and a large summer festival.

 The "We Help Each Other" (WHEO) Fund was founded in 2010 after the earthquake in Haiti and is an officially registered charitable organization within Germany.
 Our employees can use the fund’s accounts to donate money to their colleagues who have fallen victim to natural disaster, enabling them to provide support quickly and easily.